odoonz/odoonz-addons/auth_oauth_microsoft_graph/README.rst

 Ideally this module shouldn't be required and will be deprecated as soon as Odoo supports AZUREAD logins.

+For v13, it is nothing to change.
+Please let us know the issue if any happened.

 Bug Tracker
 ===========